Cody Scarborough, PhD

 Biography

 Cody Scarborough received his B.S. in electrical engineering from the University of Texas at Austin, Austin, TX, USA in 2017.
 He received his Ph.D. degree from the University of Michigan, Ann Arbor, MI, USA in 2022.
 His dissertation is entitled “Spatially-Discrete Traveling-Wave Modulated Electromagnetic Structures.”
 In August 2022, he joined the Department of Electrical, Computer and Energy Engineering, University of Colorado Boulder, Boulder, CO, USA, where he is currently an Assistant Professor.
 Professor Scarborough has made key research contributions in the analysis of space-time modulated electromagnetic structures.
 In 2019, he published a novel boundary condition, referred to as the interpath relation, that has proven essential to the analysis of spatially-discrete traveling-wave modulation.
 This analysis paved the way for the development of electromagnetic surfaces which control both the spatial and temporal characteristics of electromagnetic waves.
 In 2021, Professor Scarborough’s work on space-time modulated structures has been recognized with best student paper awards at both the 15th International Congress on Artificial Materials for Novel Wave Phenomena (Metamaterials) and the 15th European Conference on Antennas and Propagation (EuCAP 2021).
-His current research interests include non-linear electromagnetics, periodic structures, photonics, topological insulators, and conformal metamaterials.
+His current research interests include non-linear electromagnetics, periodic structures, reconfigurable intelligent surfaces, and conformal metamaterials.

 Education